-Bears are pretty intrinsically scary, but come on – look at that guy!
+Bears are pretty intrinsically scary, but come on!
+Look at that guy!
 That's not a bear, that's a fat raccoon.
 And not even fat in the gross way, but in a "looks like he'd make a good pillow" way.
-Even the name is just cuddles on toast: spectacled bear.
-Look at him: He's got wittle glasses.
-Now, here's the exact same animal, without all that snugly fur.
+Even the name is just cuddles on toast: "spectacled bear."
+Look at him!
+He's got wittle glasses.
+Now here's the exact same animal without all that snuggly fur.

-Holy shit!
+Holy s**t!
 It's like they've taken everything you've ever done wrong in your life and built an animal out of it to punish you.
-This picture was taken at a zoo in Germany after the bears contracted a mange-like skin condition, which means that the nice, thick coat of fluff normally covering the bear was just a deceptive sheath there to hold in the nightmares.
-That thing looks like it guards the gates of hell during the official functions, when hell really needs to break out the big guns to impress visiting dignitaries.
+This picture was taken at a zoo in Germany after the bears contracted a mange-like skin condition, which means that the nice, thick coat of fluff normally covering the bear was just a deceptive sheath put in place to hold in the nightmares.
+That thing looks like it guards the gates of Hell during the official functions, when Hell really needs to break out the big guns to impress visiting dignitaries.
 With the simple subtraction of hair, it went from cuddly panda alternative to something that can only be killed if you first close the seals of Gozer the Gozerian so it can turn back into Rick Moranis.

 Now, here's the sound he makes:

 If you came of age in a small town, you/re probably already familiar with the sound red foxes make.
 Here is the exact transcription of the time you found out:

 You: Jesus, this weed is amazing.
 Am I being paranoid, or is the ground trying to sneak up on us?

 Your d******d Friend Barry: Ha!
 You're high, man.
 You're like, you're ... you're like, high.
 Man.